agaase/data-structures/aameeting/README.md

 ### Codebase

  - `package.json` - the package file where all node dependencies are list
  - `index.js` - Server code where the API requests are handled.
-Right now, it just handles a single request: /meetings.
+Right now, it just handles a single POST request: /meetings.
  - `aadata.js` - This is developed as a custom node module which handles all the data related operations.
 It fetches the data from mongodb, customizes and sends it back to whoever calls it.
  - `public/` - folder where all the static files (html,css, js) reside.
    - `index.html` - the root html for the web application.